Slangeland1/Projects/README.md

   * [Click here for the R code, input files, and paper](https://github.com/Slangeland1/Projects/tree/master/An%20Analysis%20of%20the%20Impact%20of%20Neighbors%E2%80%99%20Expectations%20on%20Regional%20Home%20Values_Stephanie%20Langeland)

-    * Completed as part of the QMSS program at Columbia University.

 __"Stop Don't Hit" (April 2017)__

   * Based on __geospatial analysis__ of 2015 NYPD Stop, Question and Frisk